 Some people can accurately type themselves after merely reading type descriptions.
 Most people, however, need some help.

 One important thing to remember is that your core type characteristics are natural.
 It doesn’t require any effort to be your type.
 We struggle only when we attempt to adopt the best characteristics of other types.

-There are nine personality types — all interconnected and influenced by each other; however, you should be able to identify one personality type that describes you more fully and accurately than others.
+According to the Enneagram, there are nine personality types — all interconnected and influenced by each other; however, you should be able to identify one personality type that describes you more fully and accurately than others.

-According to the Enneagram theory, each person has a core personality type they developed as children due to various events, most notably their relationship with their parents and other important people in their life.
+According to the Enneagram theory, each person has a core personality type they developed as children due to various events, most notably their relationship with their parents and other important people in their lives.